 GeneCards Summary for KCNJ11 Gene

 KCNJ11 (Potassium Voltage-Gated Channel Subfamily J Member 11) is a Protein Coding gene.
 Diseases associated with KCNJ11 include Diabetes Mellitus, Permanent Neonatal and Hyperinsulinemic Hypoglycemia, Familial, 2.
-Among its related pathways are Inwardly rectifying K+ channels and Development_Leptin signaling via PI3K-dependent pathway.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Type II diabetes mellitus.
 GO annotations related to this gene include protein C-terminus binding and voltage-gated potassium channel activity.
-An important paralog of this gene is KCNJ3.
+An important paralog of this gene is KCNJ8.

 UniProtKB/Swiss-Prot for KCNJ11 Gene

 This receptor is controlled by G proteins.
 Inward rectifier potassium channels are characterized by a greater tendency to allow potassium to flow into the cell rather than out of it.
 Their voltage dependence is regulated by the concentration of extracellular potassium; as external potassium is raised, the voltage range of the channel opening shifts to more positive voltages.
 The inward rectification is mainly due to the blockage of outward current by internal magnesium.
 Can be blocked by extracellular barium (By similarity).
 Subunit of ATP-sensitive potassium channels (KATP).
 Can form cardiac and smooth muscle-type KATP channels with ABCC9.
 KCNJ11 forms the channel pore while ABCC9 is required for activation and regulation.